-Turning 40,000 Closed Tickets Into a Self-Service Knowledge System.
+Support teams were sitting on 40,000+ resolved tickets, answers to real customer problems, but that knowledge was locked in closed conversations, forcing agents to rewrite the same responses over and over.
 I designed a multi-tenant support platform that converts closed tickets into AI-assisted help articles, reducing repeat tickets by 60–70% while giving admins system-wide visibility across customer workspaces.

-40,000+ resolved tickets existed, but their knowledge was locked in closed conversations
+40,000+ resolved tickets existed, but their knowledge was locked in closed conversations.

-Agents rewrote identical answers across thousands of tickets, creating burnout and inefficiency
+Agents rewrote identical answers across thousands of tickets, creating burnout and inefficiency.

-Knowledge bases (when present) were manually written, outdated, or disconnected from real customer issues
+Knowledge bases (when present) were manually written, outdated, or disconnected from real customer issues.

 The solution is a knowledge flywheel powered by real conversations.